serpascode/The-Algorithm-Factory/README.md

 # The-Algorithm-Factory
-A Website Created with Spring Boot to Visualize Sorting Algorithms.
+A Website Written by Luis Serpas with the help of Spring and Thymeleaf.
+It visualizes a set of Sorting Algorithms.

 This web app that incorporates Thymeleaf https://www.thymeleaf.org/